kmulligan01/Blog-Filter-Plugin/README.md

 # Blog Filter Plugin

 Use this plugin to activate a category list of checklists that will run an ajax call when clicked on posts for filtering in Wordpress.
-It will filter custom post types as well as base categories
+It will filter custom post types as well as base categories.
+This is just a base plugin, and the styles will need to be swapped out per solution.
+The styles are basic CSS.

 ## Usage